jpvantassel/python3-course/adv/unittesting.md

 4. __test runner__: A _test runner_ is a component which orchestrates the
     execution of tests.

-## Writting Unittests
+## Writing Unittests

-The good news is that writting a unit test is easy and straightforward.
+The good news is that writing a unit test is easy and straightforward.
 And odds are that, even if you are not currently using a unit test framework, you are probably already "doing the hard part" by checking your code in some adhoc manner.
-All you need to do is to write these adhoc tests down programatically so that they can be repeated quickly and precisely.
+All you need to do is to write these adhoc tests down programmatically so that they can be repeated quickly and precisely.

 The challenging part of unit testing is selecting/developing test cases that are significant.
-You may think that all of your code is significant and you should have a test for every part of your code, and while this is a great goal it is often impossible/impracticle at a projects outset.
-Focus on writting unit tests for the parts of your code which are fragile (i.e., most easily broken during refactoring), frequently called (e.g., methods in a base class), or have been the cause of previous bugs.
+You may think that all of your code is significant and you should have a test for every part of your code, and while this is a great goal it is often impossible/impractical at a projects outset.
+Focus on writing unit tests for the parts of your code which are fragile (i.e., most easily broken during refactoring), frequently called (e.g., methods in a base class), or have been the cause of previous bugs.
 Once you have these trouble areas covered then work to get to